diwu001/find-fun-around-you/README.md

 - Enter the location you want to search, then click 'Search'.
 All meetup events around that location will showup.

-- Enter the event type, such as 'Tech' or 'Sport'.
+- Enter the event type, such as 'Tech', 'Food' or 'Sport'.
 Then click 'Filter', the specific type of events can be filtered.

 - Click one of the search result or click the marker on the map will open an infowindow provide detailed information about that event.